North Korea Designed A Nuke. So Did This Truck Driver

 In the end, Lewis says, the only way to halt North Korea's progress may be to somehow convince the country's leaders that it's in their best interest to stop it themselves.
 That seems to have worked in the case of Iran, where a nuclear program was frozen in exchange for sanctions relief and other financial incentives.

-The North, which has already developed nuclear weapons, is a considerably more difficult case, Lewis concedes.
+North Korea, which has already developed nuclear weapons, is a considerably more difficult case, Lewis concedes.
 But if nothing is done, he expects their progress to continue apace.

-"I think we watch too many superhero movies, we imagine that we can physically prevent people from doing this," Lewis says.
+"I think we watch too many superhero movies; we imagine that we can physically prevent people from doing this," Lewis says.
 "But it is so easy."